 5. Malaysia

-Malaysia has many universities with low tuition fees, and Malaysia’s universities are routinely ranked among the best in the world.
-It has both public and private universities, making it a great destination to study.
+Malaysia has many universities with low tuition fees, and several Malaysian universities appear in major global and regional rankings.
+It has public universities, private universities, and international branch campuses, making it a practical destination for many students.

 6. Lithuania

 Lithuania is a crossroads of Europe.
-Despite its turbulent past, the country has developed a distinct culture distinguished by profound respect for tradition and a strong desire to progress.
-Lithuania is another excellent country to study natural resource management abroad.
+Despite its turbulent past, the country has developed a distinct culture distinguished by respect for tradition and a strong desire to progress.
+Lithuania is another excellent country to consider for natural resource management-related studies abroad.

 7. Ireland

-The University College Dublin is a good option if you’re thinking about studying natural resources management in Ireland.
+University College Dublin is a good option if you’re thinking about studying natural resource management in Ireland.
+UCD offers an MSc in Environmental Resource Management focused on sustainable management of land, water, soil, and biodiversity.

 We hope this article on the best countries to study natural resources management was informative and insightful.
-To know more information on studying abroad, check out the Available Programs for International Students.
+To learn more about studying abroad, check out the Available Programs for International Students.

 About the Author: Hyun Lee